 For an application of this formula in action, see the example section, below.

-Cross elasticity happens when changes in the price of one product prompt changes in demand for another.
+Cross elasticity happens when changes if one product’s price prompt changes in demand for another.
 The two products must be related, either as complements or substitutes for each other.
 When products are substitutes for each other, a rise in the price of one will usually cause a rise in demand for the other.
 For example, if coffee prices rise, then demand for breakfast tea is likely to increase as customers substitute tea for coffee.
 When two products are complementary, a rise in the price of one will usually cause a decrease in the demand for the other.
-For example, if coffee prices rise, demand for coffee creamer will likely decline as people drink less coffee.
+Similarly, if coffee prices rise, demand for coffee creamer will likely decline as people drink less coffee.
 XED does not apply to unrelated products, such as airline tickets and oranges.
 The formula for XED is:

 XED = % change in quantity for product A / % change in price for product B